 Exploratory analysis objects, such as interactive line of slight, view dome, viewshed, slice, and cut and fill cannot be created or deleted within an animation, so these items display for the entire duration of the animation.
 You can use keyframes to move and adjust their parameters but they cannot be made invisible.

 The same rule applies with profile viewing.
-To achieve a final product in which an exploratory object or profile view is just a portion of the animation, you must create multiple animations and merge them.
+In order to achieve a final product where an exploratory object or profile view is just a portion of the animation, you must create multiple animations and merge them together.
 Start by creating one animation for the interactive analysis object or profile viewing mode.
 Then create additional animations to store information that would come before or after the interactive analysis or profile view.
-Export the multiple animation files and merge them using the export steps to create a single animation.
+Export the multiple animation files and merge them together using the export steps to create to create a single animation.

 Change the active animation